Pumpkin pie bombs are warm, gooey, and so easy to put together! Make this dessert bread recipe in under an hour for the perfect fall treat.

 Pies have become a staple for holiday desserts, but they can be a little finicky and a lot of work.

 Dessert bread is an easy way to get all of the flavors you love in an easy, poppable bite!
+Try these pecan pie bombs that pack all the flavors you love!

 Pumpkin Slab Pie is another easy alternative to a traditional pie.
 It has a tender crust and the same rich filling, but you don’t need a fork to eat it!
+Also, this no bake pumpkin cheesecake and pumpkin spice crinkle cookies are super easy and delicious.

 If you’re not a fan of pumpkin, try my Caramel Apple Pie Bombs.
 They can be made with your favorite variety of apples or even pie filling.